roblevay/MDP080/5_Modify.md

 ### Insert data

-You use the INSERT statement to insert data into a table.
+You use the `INSERT` statement to insert data into a table.

 Open a query editor for your AdventureWorks database, and create a new query.

-In the query editor, enter the following code to create a new table named SalesLT.CallLog, which we'll use in this exercise.
+In the query editor, enter the following code:

 ```sql
 CREATE TABLE SalesLT.CallLog